Postal code: Country code prefixes

 ISO 3166-1 alpha-2 country codes were recommended by the European Committee for Standardization as well as the Universal Postal Union to be used in conjunction with postal codes starting in 1994, but they have not become widely used.
 Andorra, Azerbaijan, Barbados, Ecuador, Latvia and Saint Vincent and the Grenadines use the ISO 3166-1 alpha-2 as a prefix in their postal codes.

 In some countries (such as in continental Europe, where a numeric postcode format of four or five digits is commonly used) the numeric postal code is sometimes prefixed with a country code when sending international mail to that country.

 Placement of the code

 Postal services have their own formats and placement rules for postal codes.
 In most English-speaking countries, the postal code forms the last item of the address, following the city or town name, whereas in most continental European countries it precedes the name of the city or town.

-When it follows the city it may be on the same line or on a new line.
+When it follows the city, it may be on the same line or on a new line.

-In Belarus, Kyrgyzstan, Russia, Turkmenistan it is written at the beginning of an address.
-In Japan it is written at the start of the address when written in Japanese, but at the end when the address is written in the Latin alphabet.
+In Japan, it is written at the start of the address when written in Japanese, but at the end when the address is written in the Latin alphabet.